symfony/ux/src/Swup/README.md

         data-theme="slide" {# or "fade", the default #}
         data-debug="data-debug" {# add this attribute to enable debug #}
         data-cache="data-cache" {# add this attribute to enable local cache: be careful, it only makes sense for mostly static websites #}
-        data-animate-history-browsing="data-animate-history-browsing" {# add this attribute to aimate history browsing #}
+        data-animate-history-browsing="data-animate-history-browsing" {# add this attribute to animate history browsing #}
     >
         {# ... #}
     </body>